drewnoakes/pew-pew/README.md

 # pew-pew

-This library is a port of the sfxr sound generator from C++ to C#.
+This library is a port of [DrPetter's sfxr](http://www.drpetter.se/project_sfxr.html) sound generator from C++ to C#.

 It provides a simple way to synthesize and play sound effects.

-Playback is provided by the amazing NAudio library.
+Playback is provided by Mark Heath's amazing [NAudio](https://github.com/naudio/NAudio) library.

 ## Usage